edkrueger/eco395m-2022-fall/projects/final-project.md

 Requirements for reproducibility:
 * Instructions to rerun that analysis must be included in the README.md
-* The analysis must run in a GCP Vertex AI Notebook (unless not applicable -- ask me before)
 * Additional packages should be included in `requirements.txt`
 * All data cleaning must be reproducible through code – data must not be manually modified (i.e. no modifications in Excel)
 * Must use relative paths